 Complaints, needs – and a wishlist

-• We need comfortable white shirts that stay white and fit a bust; we’re not teenage boys.
+• We need comfortable white shirts that stay white and are designed to fit different bust sizes.

 • How about a simple, classic knee-length black dress, no frills or faff!
 With a jacket to match.